MoonKeeper0/Z-Prefix/README.md

 ### How to Install
 1. clone the repo
-2. navigate to registrar-ui folder
+2. navigate to ui folder
 3. npm install
 4. navigate up and down into server folder
 5. npm install